ljpetkovic/OCR-cat/ALTO_XML_trans/scripts/README.md

 ### Running the script without the additional flags:

-* if the file are not yet transformed, the script transforms those files;
+* if the files are not yet transformed, the script transforms those files;
 * if the files have been transformed, the script throws the error that those files have already been transformed:

 ```